 - 1. The splint must be applied correctly, which means: - 1A.
 The legs on the splint must be firmly attached around the shoulders and femurs.
 The child's hip joints must be bent at least 90 degrees and moved outwards laterally 60-70 degrees. - 1B.
 The splint legs around the childs thighs must be shaped so that the child has the opportunity to move the hip joints. - 2.
 The parents must not take the splint off and on themselves - 3.
-The child must lie in the supine position, and may only lie in the prone position for short periods under supervision. - 4.
+The child must lie in the supine position - 4.
 In case of problems with the splint, the orthopedic clinic must be contacted. - 5.
 Early control with ultrasound or X-ray ensure that the hip joints are developing normally. - 6.
 The child must visit the nurse at the orthopedic clinic regularly for a bath and to check that the splint is holding the legs in the correct position